We’re with you every step of the way.

-Suggest to your buyer in opening a dispute with the PayPal Resolution Centre instead of filing a chargeback with their card issuer.
+Suggest to your buyer in opening a dispute with the PayPal Resolution Center instead of filing a chargeback with their credit or debit card company.

 Ensure you publish your return and refund policies on your website, auction listings and correspondence with customers, in clear and simple terms.